canonical/test_observer/backend/README.md

 ## Tests

-To run the tests, first make sure that you're running `skaffold dev` or `skaffold run`.
+To run the tests, first make sure that you're running skaffold.
 Then execute the pytest command in the API pod:

 `$ kubectl exec -it service/test-observer-api -- pytest`